-Having experimented with a variety of methods to determine the NPP (No Parallax Point or Nodal Point) including those in “Finding the Nodal Point of a Lens” for nearly half a century I have found the ‘Pins & Tape Measure’ method in various forms provides the most accurate results and, in the digital age, the most convenient.
+Having experimented with a variety of methods to determine the NPP (No Parallax Point or Nodal Point) including those in “Finding the Nodal Point of a Lens” for nearly half a century I have found the ‘Pins & Tape Measure’ method in various forms provides an accurate results and, in the digital age, is convenient.

 This method uses the location of the ‘pins’ registered with the point on the ‘tape measure’ they cover to construct the rays back to the lens position.
 The requirements are the ‘pins’ and target ‘tape measure’ and a surface into which the pins can be pushed or tapped into and which can be drawn on, such as sheet of 8’ x 6’ x ¼” plywood (2.6 m x 1.96 m x 6 mm).